(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

 - And we sent Timothy – our brother and fellow worker of God in the gospel of the Anointed – to firmly strengthen you and to encourage you for the sake of your faith,

 - so no one is shaken by these tribulations.
-For you yourselves did – and do – know that we are destined for this.
+For you yourselves have known that we are destined for this.

-- For when we were with you, we were forewarning you that we’re about to suffer tribulation, just as it also came to pass, and you did – and do – know this.
+- For when we were with you, we were forewarning you that we’re about to suffer tribulation, just as it also came to pass, and you have known this.

 - Enduring it no longer because of this, I also sent Timothy to ascertain your faith, lest somehow the one who tempts had tempted you and our labor might become worthless.

-- But now Timothy has come from you to us, announcing good news of your faith and love and that you always have a good recollection of us; longing to see us, just as we long to see you.
+- But now, Timothy came from you to us, having announced the good news of your faith and love, and that you always have a good recollection of us; longing to see us, just as we long to see you.

 - Because of this brothers, we were encouraged about you in all our distress and tribulation through your faith.

 - because now we live if you stand firm in the Lord.